web2py/py4web/docs/chapter-06.rst

 determining if the user is logged in (from the dependent session fixture) and eventually preventing the request from accessing the inner layers.

-Now imagine a request coming in calling an action with three fixures A, B, and C.
+Now imagine a request coming in calling an action with three fixtures A, B, and C.
 Under normal circumstances above methods are executed in this order:

 .. code::